Sharing my knowledge

 Womens Day: Design jobs in video games

 I co-presented a talk about design in video games with Sarah Beaulieu (Narrative Director in Assassin’s Creed Mirage).
-The target audience were women interested in the video game industry.
+The target audience were women interested in joining the video game industry.

 Highlights